Do you need a bit more romance in your marriage? How about strategic romance?

 “Couples often do a great job of pursuing each other when they date and get engaged but then life gets busy and we neglect the romantic, non-sexual, pursuit of each other.
 Your marriage will not make, or break based on one date night, but a healthy pursuit of each other inside and outside the bedroom helps maintain the strength of your marriage.
 You’re watering and protecting the roots of the tree when you romance and date your spouse.”
 (Scott Kedersha)

 Dennis Rainey talks about this in his book, Staying Close: Stopping the Natural Drift Toward Isolation in Marriage.
 He writes about the “the drift of isolation” that happens emotionally between those who are married.

 “If there’s one thing worse than a miserable, lonely single, it’s a miserable, lonely married person.
 The irony is that no two people marry with any intention of being isolated from each other.
 Most of them feel that marriage is the cure for loneliness.
 The phrase, ‘Lonely Husbands, Lovely Wives’ would, for them, contradict what they think marriage is all about.

-Isolation is like a terminal virus that invades your marriage, silently, slowly and painlessly at first.
-By the time you become aware of its insidious effects, it can be too late.
+“But isolation is like a terminal virus that invades your marriage.
+It starts silently, slowly and painlessly at first.
+And by the time you become aware of its insidious effects, it can be too late.
 Your marriage can be crippled by boredom and apathy.
 It can even die from emotional malnutrition and neglect.”

 “Your marriage will naturally move more toward a state of isolation.
 Unless you lovingly and energetically nurture and maintain your marriage, you will begin to drift away from your mate.
-You’ll live together, but will live alone.”
+You’ll live together; but you will live alone.”

 Letting Friendship Go to the Wayside